 That’s not what I want to dwell on though.
 Rather I want to discuss the originally intended pure purposes of the beauty industry, which if taken for what it truly is in its entirety is the health & beauty industry and not just the beauty industry.
 The beauty industry in isolation tends to take things a bit too far and constantly seeks to just make money out of telling us we’re not good enough to present ourselves to the world in our most natural state.

-Nothing could be further from the truth, because if you actually come to look at it properly you’ll realise that the ultimate aim is indeed to look good in the most natural of ways possible.
-Sure, this is a blog and a topic that is perhaps aimed more at the lads, but in this day and age we do indeed do a lot of crossing over in so many different areas of our lives.
-Style and presentation is one of those areas in which this is happening at a really fast pace and we’re all the better for it because at the end of the day it’s about how comfortable you are in your own skin.
+Nothing could be further from the truth, because if you actually come to look at it properly you’ll realise that with body contouring, chest reduction, or any cosmetic surgery for that matter, the ultimate aim is indeed to look good in the most natural of way possible.
+Perhaps, this could be the reason why many of us often tend to rely on services offered by cosmetic clinics such as 8 West or similar ones.
+We all want to look our best and flawless.
+Sure, this is a blog and a topic that is perhaps aimed more at the lads, but in this day and age, we do indeed do a lot of crossing over in so many different areas of our lives.
+Style and presentation are one of those areas in which this is happening at a really fast pace and we’re all the better for it because at the end of the day it’s about how comfortable you are in your own skin.

 Who can disagree with the opinion that ladies look fine as ever rocking so-called boy-shorts, for example?
 Try to separate the Scottish men from their kilts as well and you’d be committing a crime against fashion as a whole!

 If our focus is to transcend attire though as the most outwardly visible element of our presentation, you’d have to look at industries such as cosmetic surgery, make-up, etc.